 Watering Potted Palms

-Because most palms come from humid climates, the enjoy occasional water misting during dry season.
+Since most palms hail from humid climates, they appreciate a refreshing misting during the dry season.

 Salt Buildup in Soil

 Now, let’s tackle one of the major challenges for container palm owners: salt buildup.
 You see, many of us use tap water, which contains dissolved salts, to quench our palm’s thirst.
 When water evaporates from the soil, it leaves those pesky salts behind.

 Over time, these salts accumulate from water and fertilizers, causing issues in the soil and leading to your plant’s distress.

 Signs of salt buildup include browning tips on the leaves.
 In severe cases, the lower leaves can turn brown until only a few sad, wilted fronds are left.